 Things to do at home this month to reinforce our themes:

 We started off the month of March talking about Dr. Seuss and Eric Carle.
-The children (and teachers) loved coming to school dressed crazy with their hats, silly socks, and crazy hair!
-We enjoyed reading Green Eggs and Ham and watching the students cringe as they tried that first bite of their very own green eggs and ham.
+The children loved coming to school dressed up with their hats, silly socks, and wockets in their pockets!
+We enjoyed reading Green Eggs and Ham and watching the students cringe as they tried their first bite of their very own green eggs and ham.

 I hope everyone enjoyed their spring break and is ready to get back into the swing of things!